bmjames/hello-happstack/README.md

 A "Hello World" project using happstack-server and HSP.

-To run,
+Installation requires hsx2hs, which can be installed using

-    $ cabal install
+    $ cabal install --global hsx2hs

+Then install and run HelloHapp:

+    $ cabal-dev install
-    $ HelloHapp
+    $ ./cabal-dev/bin/HelloHapp